kun-shukla/ci-p3-mind-flora-django/README.md

 ### Known bugs

 Issue observed while using the deployed site on iOS Chrome/Safari browsers, whereby the form section's background video does not immediately autoplay (despite being assigned the 'autoplay'/'mute' attributes).
-However, on visiting other sections and then revisiting the form section via the navbar, the video does usually start to play (though this can be erratic particulary on Chrome it seems).
+However, on visiting other sections and then revisiting the form section via the navbar, the video does usually start to play (though this can be erratic particularly on Chrome it seems).

 ## Languages Used